 Q: What do you like most about your job?

 A: The moment when everything starts falling into place and I feel a sort of sync with the project at hand.
-Walking around within a game and feeling the atmosphere come to life, elevating a certain scene in a film, so that it reaches the dramatic intent that the director was after, these moments are magical.
+Feeling the atmosphere come to life, reaching the intent that the creator was after, these moments are magical.
 It seems as if as soon as I feel this 'sync' - going forward becomes natural, I don't need to actively think about what to do next anymore, rather just let it flow out.

 Q: Can you share one music production tip?